 She says her memory has improved and her zest for painting has come back, for which she is grateful.

 Patricia says she knew as a high school student in Tampa, Florida, that she wanted to be an artist.
 Her father was artistic, staging his own windows in his furniture and clothing store.

 “But my mother said I would have a hard time making a living doing that,” she recalls.
 So she went to school to become an ophthalmic technician, taking cataract measures and helping with surgeries.
 She also worked as a fashion model in her 20s, doing shoots for Borden milk and Ford trucks.
 She once even graced the cover of a magazine, she says proudly.

 “I always wanted to be a professional artist,” she says.
 “But I do miss the interactions with the patients, many of whom were older.
 I learned a lot from them.

 When she retired, she went back to school and studied design and composition at Dunedin Fine Art Center in Dunedin, Florida.
 Now, in addition to her own projects, she teaches “experimentation in water media and texture” workshops and gives private lessons in her home studio.

-Dennis says she gets together with a group of four fellow artists each Friday and they critique each others’ work.
-Without being told that she had started taking Prevagen, Dennis says they commented that she seemed a little different, a little sharper.
+Patricia says she gets together with a group of four fellow artists each Friday and they critique each others’ work.
+Without being told that she had started taking Prevagen, Patricia says they commented that she seemed a little different, a little sharper.
 “Now one of them is taking it, too, and she’s also improved,” she says.

 Now, she says, she’d like to get her husband to take Prevagen on a regular basis.